johannareyeso/ps-166-f23/README.md

 knitr::opts_chunk$set(echo = TRUE)
 ```

-This where I will store our section materials each week.
+This is where I will store our section materials each week.
 All you have to do is
 click on the link for the .RMD for each section.